taytwkim/nn-perf/README.md

-# ResNet 18
+# Performance Analysis of Neural Network Training

-Toy workload to experiment with neural networks.
+* Model training workload to experiment with performance analysis tools like Nvidia Nsight.
+* Train Resnet18 and Resnet34 on CIFAR-10

 ## 🚀 Setup